eZmaxinc/eZmax-SDK-go/docs/EzdoctemplatedocumentRequest.md

 ### NewEzdoctemplatedocumentRequest

-`func NewEzdoctemplatedocumentRequest(fkiLanguageID int32, fkiEzdoctemplatetypeID int32, fkiEzdoctemplatefieldtypecategoryID int32, bEzdoctemplatedocumentIsactive bool, objEzdoctemplatedocumentName MultilingualEzdoctemplatedocumentName, ) *EzdoctemplatedocumentRequest`
+`func NewEzdoctemplatedocumentRequest(fkiLanguageID int32, fkiEzdoctemplatetypeID int32, bEzdoctemplatedocumentIsactive bool, objEzdoctemplatedocumentName MultilingualEzdoctemplatedocumentName, ) *EzdoctemplatedocumentRequest`

 NewEzdoctemplatedocumentRequest instantiates a new EzdoctemplatedocumentRequest object This constructor will assign default values to properties that have it defined,